 Non-resident individuals are not required to file if all their tax was properly withheld by their employers.

-Non-resident individuals, sole proprietorships, partnerships, limited partnerships, limited liability companies, limited liability partnerships, associations, corporations, trusts, and S corporations that own rental properties, conduct business, perform services, solicit sales, operate, or maintain an office in Findlay, Arlington, Mount Cory, Vanlue, or Carey must file, even if no tax is due.
-See ORC 718.01 and 718.02 for reconciling and apportioning business net income.
-See ORC 718.06 for consolidated returns.
+Non-resident individuals, sole proprietorships, partnerships, limited partnerships, limited liability companies, limited liability partnerships, associations, corporations, trusts, and S corporations that own rental properties, conduct business, perform services, solicit sales, operate, or maintain an office in Findlay, Arlington, Mount Cory, Vanlue, Carey, or Mount Blanchard must file, even if no tax is due.
+See Ohio Revised Code 718.01 and 718.02 for reconciling and apportioning business net income.
+See Ohio Revised Code 718.06 for consolidated returns.

 CITY OF FINDLAY